cw-ec/reports_creation/README.md

 The pdf files will be output in a folder called 'scratch' in the root folder of this repository.
 Within the out folder the files are sorted into their own folder based on report type.
-Once production of all reports is complete the script will export all pdf files in the scratch directory to the directory specified in the 'export_directory' parameter in the workflow json.
+Once production of all reports is complete the script will export all pdf files in the scratch directory to the directory specified in the 'export_directory' parameter in the workflow file.
 Note that the scratch directory gets deleted everytime the script is run.
 The tool will overwrite existing versions of a report if a new one is generated.